geomoose/gm3-admin/howto-new-release.md

 # Push the changes to main gm3 repo

 This will trigger a build on https://demo.geomoose.org.
 Wait for new files in /downloads/ before continuing.
-Note: there is currently a race condition here if you don't wait long enough or if someone else pushes to master before you complete the next step.
+Note: there is currently a race condition here if you don't wait long enough or if someone else pushes to `main` before you complete the next step.

 These files can also be created manually using the other scripts in this repo.